 OK.
 Now let’s sew up the free baby romper pattern!
 The first thing you need to do is download the baby romper pdf sewing pattern by clicking the link below:

 Download Your Pattern

-This button-up baby romper pattern is currently available in size 6 mos.
-A full pattern with sizes newborn-4t and a long pants option is available here
+This button-up baby romper pdf pattern is currently available in size 6 mos.
+A full pattern with sizes newborn-4t and a long pants option is available for purchase HERE.

 Now that you have your baby romper pattern printed, tape it together along the dashed lines and let’s get started!
 Catch the tutorial after the jump

 This project has a lot of steps but it really sin’t super time consuming to sew so don’t panic 🙂 Use a 1/4″ seam allowance unless otherwise noted

 Baby Romper Pattern Step 1: Add a 1″ strip of interfacing to each front romper piece 1/4″ in from the placket edge.
 Your placket is the portion up at the top.
 Finish the center front seam/bottom edge of the placket with a serger or zig-zag stitch.
 While you have your interfacing out add a piece of interfacing to the front snap placket, 1 back snap placket and 1 collar piece.